 What content will be on the CSE?

-Not to worry — we will cover it all inside of our CSE Study Guide.
 A big focus of the CSE will be on Pathology.
 You absolutely must how to differentiate and treat the different diseases and what to recommend for these specific patients on a case by case basis.